jakob-hede/audio_in_incus_lxd_lxc_container/README.md

 name: audio_02_pipewire_socket
 ```
 I found that I needed to bind BOTH the pipewire-0 and pipewire-0-manager sockets
-to the container, in order to get it working, and then only pipewire-0-manager appears in /tmp/ in container. _ODD_.
+to the container, in order to get any of them to appear, and then only pipewire-0-manager appears in /tmp/ in container. _ODD_.
 (_It is arbitrary that I've chosen /tmp/ as the location in the container for this, instead of /home/kilo/._)

 Again to export; add `PIPEWIRE_REMOTE`: